 How to maintain and improve standards

-Our highly successful CQC compliance training workshops have been reviewed and revamped to meet the changing needs of our customers.
-The workshop has been adapted based on actual feedback from our customers who have been inspected and information from CQC reports carried out in accordance with The Fundamental Standards.
+Our highly successful CQC compliance training workshop has been reviewed and revamped to meet the changing needs of our customers.
+The workshop has been adapted, based on actual feedback from our customers, who have been inspected and includes information from CQC reports carried out in accordance with The Fundamental Standards.

 This workshop is designed for Owners, Registered Managers, Care Managers, Nominated Individuals, Policy or Compliance Managers, Trainers, Assessors and those new to management in the Health and Adult Social Care sector.

 2018 Workshops ONLY – £130pp Inc VAT

 Certificates will be issued to all attendees

 Lunch and refreshments provided

 (Early Bird Booking Offer till 21st Dec 2018 £150pp Inc. VAT)

 The aim of the workshop is;